This blog post was updated on May 22, 2019.

 I asked Shir who he thought their competitors are and he mentioned Level Access, UseableNet, and AudioEye with AudioEye being the only automated solution.
 We both agreed that AudioEye was like a hybrid as they are part automation, part manual remediation.

 Here’s a Q&A style outline of my review:

 What are some of the differences between AccessiBe and AudioEye?

 Price is a big one.
 AudioEye is probably going to start at or near 5-figures annually for most companies.
 AccessiBe.com states their cost is $289/year [Now $365].

 Another huge one is AudioEye provides live accessible support on client websites – like as in actual chat and phone support.
 AccessiBe does not.

 An additional key difference is AccessiBe relies, to an extent, upon artificial intelligence (AI) and machine learning to make websites more accessible.
 To my knowledge, AudioEye isn’t here yet.

 AccessiBe has not yet applied itself to native apps because they are coded using HTML 5.

 How good is the AI?

-Shir told me it takes care of 96% of accessibility issues.
-However, this is for webite issues, not multi-media problems.
+Shir told me it takes care of 96% of accessibility issues (me: no, it doesn’t).
+However, this is for certain website issues, not multi-media problems.
 One service AccessiBe offers separately is creating transcripts and closed captioning for audio and video.
 If you have significant audio and video, this will halt your path to accessibility as text transcripts and closed captioning is a large obstacle to becoming accessible.
-Oh, and PDFS require a separate package too.
+Oh, and PDFs require a separate package too.

 What is their approach?